Toilet Found! is sustained by readers who made purchases through specific links on this site. Learn more

 OK, that’s just an assumption.
 There is no solid evidence to back that.
 So, is the only color White OK for you?

-Where to Buy this American Standard Studio S Toilet?
+What’s the Price and Best Place to Buy this American Standard Studio S Toilet?

-The only question left unanswered is, how much does it cost?
+The only question left unanswered is, How much does it cost?

 Nevermind about how PowerFlo works.
 For the fact that it is a 1.0 gpf and still able to achieve a stately MaP 1000, it has to be a good flushing system design.
 It even beats the TOTO Neorest 700H smart toilet, which only manages a MaP 800.